 I have worked with thousands of families addressing this question over the past 20 years.
 It is easy to boil down:

-Most families end up at number #6 with a brief stint with Medicare and family caregivers.
+The majority end up at #6 with a brief stint with Medicare and family caregivers.

 The Problem: 70% of people over 65 will need long-term care and will be going to their retirement savings to pay for it.
 So how much does one need?
 Before we answer those questions, let's face a simple fact, COVID has changed everything.
 This means care in the home is what most people want and prefer.
 Suppose home care becomes the substitute for Assisted living (2.5 years) and nursing homes (2.3 years).
 Most individuals will budget at least three years of compromised health that requires long-term care services.